briankoser/sfc-listeners-guide/episodes/0164-man-of-steel-sequel-confirmed-and-other-news.md

 Everyone now knows that the NSA has all of Verizon's phone records.

-Take That, Science: theatre hires "gunmen" to promote {% workTitle "Iron Man 3" %}.
+Take That, Science: theatre hires "gunmen" to promote {% work "Iron Man 3" %}.

 Iain M. Banks died.